 From Parents of Autistic Children

-“When you first started working with Ashley, who is autistic, she could not read and was hesitant to try.
-After only a short amount of time (two months for 30 minutes twice a week), we have noticed remarkable improvements in Ashley’s reading ability.
+“When you first started working with my daughter who is autistic, she could not read and was hesitant to try.
+After only a short amount of time (two months for 30 minutes twice a week), we have noticed remarkable improvements in her reading ability.
 Not only has she started sounding out words, she started spelling words like ‘princess’.
-Even her speech therapist and vision therapist have noticed a remarkable improvement in Ashley’s ability to sound out letters, and read new words.
+Even her speech therapist and vision therapist have noticed a remarkable improvement in her ability to sound out letters, and read new words.
 Her overall attention span has greatly increased, and her motor skills have improved.
-Since Ashley started PATH neurotraining, she is able to remember a list of instructions and execute them accordingly.
-I believe that training on PATH therapy enabled Ashley to restore the timing in her brain.”
+Since she started PATH neurotraining, she is able to remember a list of instructions and execute them accordingly.
+I believe that training on PATH therapy enabled my daughter to restore the timing in her brain.”